-With a continuous border you will stop that unwanted grass and weeds from invading your flower beds.
+With concrete, you'll have a continuous border that prevents weeds and unwanted grass from invading your flower beds.
 With the proper care concrete borders will last the lifetime of your home.

 Second the concrete is mixed on a self-contained trailer, and color is added to the exact measurement for the job.
-The mixture of cement sand, Portland cement, and a reinforced fiber is what creates a strong durable mixture.
 The mixture is a dry mix, and will resemble the look of wet sand.

 Once the concrete is mixed it is wheeled to the site, fed into the machine and extruded into a beautiful continuous border for your landscaped area.

-The crew will then finish out the curb depending on the type of curb you are installing, from using trowels or a stamping process to finish the installation.
-As an added precaution to ground movement control joints are cut 1/2in into the curb approximate every 12-18 inches to add flexibility to a very strong reinforced curb.
+The crew will then finish off the curbing using trowels or stamps.
+As an added precaution to ground movement control joints are cut 1/2 inch into the curb approximately every 12-18 inches.

-This process is normally a 1-day process, and when the crew is completed your landscape will be as clean as when they arrived.
+This process is normally a 1-day project, and when the crew is completed your landscape will be as clean as when they arrived.